acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/api-browser.md

 ## [windows](#module/addon-kit/windows) ##

 Like the `tabs` module but for windows this module enables you to interact with currently open windows and to open new windows.

-As for the `tabs` module, you can get the list of open windows, the current active window, and get notified of windows opening and closing, or becoming active or inactive.
+You can get the list of open windows, the current active window, and get notified of windows opening and closing, or becoming active or inactive.

 You can retrieve each window and get certain information about it such as the list of tabs it hosts.